Surah Mujadila Ultimate Dictionary: Key Arabic Terms Explained

 Thematic Context

-This connects to the surah’s theme of purifying the social and political life of the community.
+This connects to the surah’s theme of purifying the social interactions of the believing community.
 The surah sets clear ethical boundaries for both public and private discourse.
 The theme is that private conversations are not a “free zone” for plotting evil.
 God is aware of all secret counsels, and those whose meetings are for the purpose of “sin and aggression” are placing themselves in the party of Satan.

 Modern & Comparative Lens